BeMoreKinky Logo

 Bottom Line

 Bottom line: Age regression = headspace of a child for self-care, healing, never sexual.
 Age play = pretending to be a different age as a consensual adult game, often erotic or fetishistic.
 Both involve "acting a different age," but their goals, contexts, and ethical boundaries differ greatly.
+For those interested in exploring age play, our age play for beginners guide provides step-by-step guidance on getting started safely.
 Understanding this distinction helps ensure that those who engage in either are respected and safe.

 PreviousCGL Meaning: Complete Guide to Caregiver/Little RelationshipsNextAge Play Safety, Consent, and Legal Considerations